 Utilize Business Losses or Take Tax-Free Distributions

-It may be possible to deduct losses that would otherwise be limited by your tax basis or the “at risk” rules.
-Or, you may be able to take tax-free distributions from a partnership, limited liability company (“LLC”) or S corporation if you have tax basis in the entity and have already been taxed on the income.
-If there is a basis limitation, consider contributing capital to the entity or making a loan under certain conditions.
+It may be possible to deduct losses that would otherwise be limited by your tax basis or the “at-risk” rules.
+Or, you may be able to take tax-free distributions from a partnership, limited liability company (“LLC”), or S corporation if you have a tax basis in the entity and have already been taxed on the income.
+If there is a basic limitation, consider contributing capital to the entity or making a loan under certain conditions.